Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-9-monitor-network-usage-stats-in-linux.md

 ```

 - Only works per session, i.e stats are gathered once you power up your PC (or login) and are lost when you shutdown.
-- Good to have if you have limited data availability & want to montior your data usage.
+- Good to have if you have limited data availability & want to monitor your data usage.

 Let's just review on what utilities we used here.